Our international online training program empowers individuals and communities to combat cyberhate and help make our social media platforms hate-free!

 - How long is the program?

-REACH is a six weeks program that you can combine with study or work.
+REACH is a four weeks program that you can combine with work/school/university.

 - How many hours a week will I need to dedicate to REACH?

 REACH only requires two hours for training and volunteering each week.

 - Where is REACH?

 REACH is an online program and can be easily accessed by anyone with a computer and an internet connection.

 - Who can sign up?